-The history of Lake Michigan begins back when Lake Michigan and the other Great lakes were formed some 20,000 years ago when a glacier melted.
+The history of Lake Michigan begins back when Lake Michigan and the other Great Lakes formed some 20,000 years ago when a glacier melted.
 The impact from the glacier created the basin for the lake.

 Lake Michigan History: Discovery